Al-Nu'man ibn Muqrin

-During the Caliphate of Abu Bakr and Umar

-An-Numan had several brothers, and all of them were accomplished soldiers.
+He converted to Islam after the Battle of Uhud, and was involved in the Ahzab War.
+He carried the banner of Muzainah during conquest of Mecca.
 During the caliphate of Abu Bakr (r.
-632–634), An-Numan and his family played a major role in putting an end to the apostasy wars.
+632–634), An-Numan and his family played a major role in putting an end to the apostasy wars like in the Battle of Dhu al-Qassah.
 They fought under Khalid bin Waleed in the wars in Iraq, and later An-Numan fought under Sad Ibn Abi Waqqas.

+Battle of Nahavand

 After the battle of Kaskar, Numan was appointed the administrator of the Kaskar district.

 An-Numan was unhappy with the civil appointment and wrote to the caliph Umar ibn al-Khattab (r.
 634–644) requesting active service.
 In the campaign against the Persians concentrated at Nihawand, Umar appointed An-Numan as the commander of the Muslim army.
+Before the battle of Nahavand broke out, Nu'man prayed, "O Allah, grant Nu'man martyrdom with the victory of the Muslims."
+His prayer was answered where he was martyred first and then the Muslim army won the battle.

+At Nahāvand, an estimated 30,000 Arab warriors under the command of Nuʿmān attacked a Sāsānian army reportedly of ca. 100,000 men.
+According to the history writer Peter Crawford, the forces that gathered there was variously recorded as anything from 50,000 to 100,000.
+Mostly farmers and villagers, not veteran soldiers.
+After heavy casualties were incurred on both sides, the Persians were defeated.

+Death

-He was killed during the second phase of the Battle of Nihawānd on the third week of December 641.
+He was killed during the second phase of the Battle of Nihawānd on the third week of December 641 CE or 21 AH.
+Hearing of his death, Umar covered his face with his hands while crying.